How To Bring Your Own Carrier To Microsoft Teams (BYOC)

 Bring your own carrier to Microsoft Teams without the hassle

-If you don’t want the hassle of buying new hardware or calling services, you could connect your existing carrier and services to Teams with our cloud integration.
+If you don’t want the hassle of buying new hardware or calling services, you could connect your existing carrier and services to Teams with our Callroute cloud integration.

 There are two deployment models you can choose from: